 - Saccharomyces unisporus

-Yogurt on the other hand has absolutely zero beneficial yeast included in it.
-So if you’re someone that battles candida on a regular basis and you’re sick of paying for a prescription every time you have a breakout, you might want to consider trying this natural method as well.
+Yogurt, on the other hand, has absolutely zero beneficial yeast included in it.
+So if you’re someone who battles candida regularly and you’re sick of paying for a prescription every time you have a breakout, you might want to consider trying this natural method as well.

-Clearly kefir is winning this competition for a landslide, but like everything else it’s ultimately going to come down to personal preferences.
+Clearly, kefir is winning this competition by a landslide, but like everything else, it’s ultimately going to come down to personal preferences.

 Things To Consider

 Kefir is much tangier and sourer than yogurt is.
 Does that automatically mean that you’re not going to like it?
-No, but you should definitely be prepared for it to avoid throwing your palate off (I’m a firm believer in preparedness if you can’t tell).
-If you mix it into a smoothie you can’t even taste it at all, so that’s something you might want to consider if you want to ingest it but the taste isn’t for you (or you could always try making it into cheese.
+No, but you should be prepared for it to avoid throwing your palate off (I firmly believe in preparedness if you can’t tell).
+If you mix it into a smoothie, you can’t even taste it at all, so that’s something you might want to consider if you want to ingest it but the taste isn’t for you (or you could always try making it into cheese.

 It Might Be A Little Much If You Suffer From An Autoimmune Disease

-Restoring Your Digestive Health is a wonderful book that I strongly suggest you take a look at if you’re someone that constantly suffers from digestive issues.
-It’s written by Jordin Rubin and it gives you great insight into the way that things should work and why they should work that way.
+Restoring Your Digestive Health is a wonderful book that I strongly suggest you take a look at if you’re someone who constantly suffers from digestive issues.
+It’s written by Jordin Rubin, and it gives you great insight into the way that things should work and why they should work that way.
 Here’s what he has to say about ingesting yogurts that contain Streptococcus thermophiles:

 It Might Take A Little Bit Of Getting Used To

-One of the most commonly reported ‘side effects’ of drinking kefir is an upset stomach.
-That makes sense when you think about it – Most of the bacteria will probably be foreign to your body, therefore your body will try to eliminate them.
-Because of this if you’ve never tried kefir before, you might want to do it when you have a couple of days off in a row in order to give your body somewhat of an adjustment period.
+An upset stomach is one of the most commonly reported ‘side effects’ of drinking kefir.
+That makes sense when you think about it – Most of the bacteria will probably be foreign to your body, therefore, your body will try to eliminate them.
+Because of this, if you’ve never tried kefir before, you might want to do it when you have a couple of days off in a row to give your body somewhat of an adjustment period.

 Vegans Can Drink It Too!

-If you’re someone that already has generally good gut health and you’re not really down for drinking what can be considered as an overwhelming tasting beverage, yogurt or probiotic capsules might be your better bet (and don’t forget to consider that it might be low stomach acid as well).
+If you’re someone who already has generally good gut health and you’re not down for drinking what can be considered as an overwhelming-tasting beverage, yogurt or probiotic capsules might be your better bet (and don’t forget to consider that it might be low stomach acid as well).

-That said, on the whole our Western diets suck and we can all use a little bit of help.
-Drinking kefir shouldn’t hurt, but if you have an autoimmune disease, are taking medications, or you’re worried about the way it’s going to affect your body, you should definitely make an appointment with your doctor, nutritionist, or naturopath to ensure that any and all transitions to your body run as smoothly as possible.
+That said, our Western diets suck, and we can all use some help.
+Drinking kefir shouldn’t hurt, but if you have an autoimmune disease, are taking medications, or are worried about the way it’s going to affect your body, you should definitely make an appointment with your doctor, nutritionist, or naturopath to ensure that any and all transitions to your body run as smoothly as possible.

 Have you ever tried kefir?
 Better yet, how do you get your probiotics – Through things like kefir and yogurt or do your prefer to take a daily probiotic capsule?
 Have you noticed any positive effects since you started taking care of your gut?
 If so, let us know what they are in the comments section below – We always love hearing what you have to say!